 A good investor-friendly agent will be aware of the local market trends, upcoming development, zoning restrictions, and school zones.
 They’ll give you a clearer picture of potential properties before they come on the market and even make you aware of off-market properties.
 Their network is rock solid and are well known and liked in the community.

 They have a thorough understanding of the current rental market.
-This will help you run the numbers, determine what you can expect in cash flow, and understand the types of tenants you can expect to place in a particular neighborhood.
+This will help you run the numbers, determine what you can expect in cash flow, and understand the types of residents you can expect to place in a particular neighborhood.

 They can help with thorough rental analysis to forecasting rents and analyzing a rent-roll.
 An understanding of the local market is key, they can tell you which upgrades can you focus on that will enable you to increase the rent?